ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/testing-quick-start.md

 To get started, let's write a simple Ballerina function and test it.

-1. First, let’s create a Ballerina project.
-Use the `ballerina new` command to create the project.
+1. First, let’s create a Ballerina package.
+Use the `ballerina new` command to create the package.
 For more information on the command, see [Structuring Ballerina Code](/swan-lake/learn/structuring-ballerina-code/).

     Following is the structure of a standard project with the default package.
 In this example, default module has the